vctfence/scrapbee/README.md

 * ~~Automation API [DONE]~~
 * ~~Full text search through archived content, notes and comments [DONE]~~

+### Project status

+Currently, the project is considered as a permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
+Please, backup your Firefox profile often.
+Scrapyard also could be incredibly buggy at times, when major internal refactoring are performed, since I have not enough resources for proper QA, so users are the last frontier of it.
+Nevertheless, do not forget to donate if you have a good use of the software.

 ### The current status of cloud support

 Currently, cloud bookmarking is implemented on the basis of the Dropbox HTTP API, which is by definition a mock